Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 1966-1978November 30, 2027

-If you own a rental property built between 1940 and 1965, your deadline is less than eight months away.
+Own a rental built between 1940 and 1965?
+Your deadline is less than eight months out.

 What This Means for Sellers